HelloBie/MacOSImage2WebPFFmpegBuildScript/README.md

 # MacOSImage2WebPFFmpegBuildScript

-This repository publishes the corresponding source materials for the FFmpeg-based runtime bundled with the macOS application `ImageToWebP`.
+This repository publishes the corresponding source materials for the FFmpeg-based runtime bundled with the macOS application `Transcoding-Compress-Frame`.

 ## Scope

 This repository covers the bundled FFmpeg runtime only.

-It does not contain the full source code of the `ImageToWebP` application itself.
+It does not contain the full source code of the `Transcoding-Compress-Frame` application itself.

 ## Release Correspondence

-Application: `ImageToWebP`
+Application: `Transcoding-Compress-Frame`
 Application version: `1.0.0`
 Build: `1`
 FFmpeg version: `8.1`